 HSPEXP+ has been developed by AQUA TERRA Consultants to support calibration of watershed models that are developed using HSPF.
-It is an open source project similar to US EPA’s BASINS and is released free of cost to support other modelers who are using HSPF as a modeling tool.
+It is an open source project similar to US EPA’s BASINS and is released free of cost to support modelers who are using HSPF.
 Although it is under active development, no active support is available for HSPEXP+ by AQUA TERRA Consultants or any other agency.
-AQUA TERRA Consultants and authors do not assume any responsibility for system operation, output, interpretation, or use.
+AQUA TERRA Consultants and the authors do not assume any responsibility for system operation, output, interpretation, or use.

 Acknowledgements

-HSPEXP+ is internally developed by AQUA TERRA Consultants for supporting watershed modeling projects.
+HSPEXP+ is being developed by AQUA TERRA Consultants for support of watershed modeling projects.
 Dr. Anurag Mishra is the Project Manager, responsible for the design, implementation, testing, and continued development of the program.
 Technical and administrative guidance is provided by Mr. Paul Duda, Mr. Mark Gray, Mr. Brian Bicknell, and Mr. Tony Donigian.
-HSPEXP+ is under continuous development, and new capabilities are added to meet priority needs of the user community, as and when additional resources are available.
+HSPEXP+ is under continuous development, and new capabilities are added to meet the priority needs of the user community, as and when additional resources are available.

-The Load Allocation Reports were supported by the Minnesota Pollution Control Agency through Clean Water Fund.
+The Load Allocation Reports were supported by the Minnesota Pollution Control Agency through its Clean Water Fund.

 Dr. Rebecca Zecksoski from Virginia Tech provided assistance in developing the initial user interface, and coding the expert guidance.

-AQUA TERRA Consultants thanks the modelers who tested the initial versions of HSPEXP+ and provided us valuable feedback.
+AQUA TERRA Consultants thanks the modelers who tested the initial versions of HSPEXP+ and provided valuable feedback.

 User Assistance and Feedback